appsmithorg/appsmith/contributions/ClientSetup.md

     - The backend server can be run in two ways
         1. Use Appsmith's staging server hosted at `https://release.app.appsmith.com` for development purposes. <b>(Recommended)</b>
         1. Run the backend server locally.
 To setup the backend server locally, refer [here](#running-backend-locally).
+    - To start the RTS server for communication between a server and clients, use these commands below,
+      ```bash
+          cd app/client/packages/rts
+          cp .env.example .env
+          yarn install
+          yarn start
+          ```
     -  Run the script `start-https.sh` to start the nginx container that will proxy the frontend requests to the backend server.
         - Pass the server name as an argument to this command to use that server as backend.